ediarum/ediarum.WEB/APPCONF.md

 - `subject-condition` a XQuery function which must return true if an entity is equal to the subject of the relation.
   - `subject-condition@type` optional with following values:
     - `id` define a xpath-expression of the relation to compare with the subject ids.
     - `id-type` define a xpath-expression of the relation to compare with subject id properties.
+Requires `@filter` to be set.
     - `resource` defines that the relation node is contained by the same resource as the subject.
+  - `subject-condition@filter` to be used with `id-type` to specify which filter property is used.
 - `object-condition` a XQuery function which must return true if an entity is equal to the object of the relation.
   - `object-condition@type` optional with following values:
     - `id` define a xpath-expression of the relation to compare with the object ids.
     - `id-type` define a xpath-expression of the relation to compare with object id properties.
+Requires `@filter` to be set.
     - `resource` defines that the relation node is contained by the same resource as the subject.
+  - `object-condition@filter` to be used with `id-type` to specify which filter property is used.

+*Attention:* If possible always some of the above conditions (with `@type`) should be used.
+Because then the eXist-db indexes are used and performance is better.

 Both XQuery functions (if `@type` is omitted) have the form: